dingus9/python-rs-cdb-migrate/README.md

                         default: use the volume size of the existing instance valid volume sizes range from 1 to 50 -v                 verbose output
+    (-v- NOT YET IMPLEMENTED -v-)
+  -c                 OPTIONAL: create a template file of the users on your instance
+                        You can edit the file to supply passwords for all of your users, and then re-import the file using the -p option -p                 OPTIONAL: import files from
+                        Import a JSON file containing all of your usernames/passwords

 PREREQUISITES:
 Python2.7+
 mysql-client (Ubuntu: apt-get install mysql-client | RedHat/CentOS: yum install mysql-client)